LuanHimmlisch/grav-plugin-stripe-shop/README.md

 ## Installation

-Installing the Stripe Checkout plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.
+Installing the Stripe Shop plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

 ### GPM Installation (Preferred)

 To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter:

-    bin/gpm install stripe-checkout
+    bin/gpm install stripe-shop

-This will install the Stripe Checkout plugin into your `/user/plugins`-directory within Grav.
-Its files can be found under `/your/site/grav/user/plugins/stripe-checkout`.
+This will install the Stripe Shop plugin into your `/user/plugins`-directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/stripe-shop`.

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then rename the folder to `stripe-checkout`.
-You can find these files on [GitHub](https://github.com/ricardo118/grav-plugin-stripe-checkout) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+Then rename the folder to `stripe-shop`.
+You can find these files on [GitHub](https://github.com/ricardo118/grav-plugin-stripe-shop) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

-    /your/site/grav/user/plugins/stripe-checkout
+    /your/site/grav/user/plugins/stripe-shop

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/ricardo118/grav-plugin-stripe-checkout/blob/master/blueprints.yaml).
+> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/ricardo118/grav-plugin-stripe-shop/blob/master/blueprints.yaml).

 ### Admin Plugin